-In the Early Church, the synod was a gathering of bishops which did not meet on a regular schedule but met as conditions arose which affected the essential condition and function of the εκκλησιά church community and was not meant as a permanent institution.
-A synod was appointed and led by the Emperor and each bishop who possessed status as spiritual head of his Metropolis or "Church" entitled him to take part in the synod.
+In the Early Church, the synod was a gathering of bishops who did not meet on a regular schedule and were not meant as a permanent institution.
+Synods would be called by the Emperor when conditions arose that affected the good order and function of the εκκλησιά, the gathering of followers (what today we would call a church community).
+The synod was led by the Emperor and each bishop who possessed status as spiritual head of his Metropolis or "Church" would take part in the synod.
 The published results of these synods, not the patriarch, were binding on all canonical jurisdictions.
 The original seven Ecumenical Councils are the documented results of these synods.
-Thus, the synod became the expression of unity and unanimity in the Church and continues until today to be the model of governance in the Orthodox Church. (figure 5)
+Thus, the synod became the expression of unity and infallability in the Church and continues until today to be the model of governance in the Orthodox Church. (figure 5)